jplsek/MPCParty/readme.md

     * Drag and drop, multiselection, context menus, column sorting, search filtering.
 * Playlist buffer
     * Create and edit playlists without interrupting the current playlist
-    * Multiselection (ctrl, shift: remove, weird drag and drop; right click: add to top, bottom)
+    * Multiselection (ctrl, shift: remove, drag and drop; right click: add to top, bottom)
     * Right click to remove or move songs to the top or bottom of the playlist
     * Scramble and remove duplicates
 * Download Player